cspeterson/splatmoji-emojidata/README.md

 │       └── [...]
 ```

-As for the individual formats, they all contain the same data in as neat the same format as possible:
+As for the individual formats, they all contain the same data in as near the same format as possible:

 JSON: